 The Center for Language Studies offers a college-wide M.A. degree in Second Language Teaching (SLaT).
-It is anticipated that eight to ten students would be admitted into the SLaT program each year.
+It is anticipated that five to eight students are admitted into the SLaT program each year.
 Students are admitted to the program with a specific language emphasis, provided that there is a graduate faculty member in the target language who can serve as thesis advisor.
-It will normally take four semesters for a student to complete the program.
+It normally takes four semesters for a student to complete the program.

 Second Language Teaching (SLaT) -- MA

 The SLaT MA program is ideally suited to the needs of individuals who have completed undergraduate degrees in foreign languages and have an interest in teaching their acquired language in an advanced educational setting, such as in a college or university or in a business enterprise.
 The SLaT MA is not a public school certification program, but the program will be beneficial to currently certified foreign language teachers as part of their continuing professional development or as preparation to pursue a Ph.D. in foreign language education.

 Teaching Opportunity: Students in the SLaT program typically have the opportunity to teach one or more classes in their language of emphasis.
 If such an opportunity is not offered through the student’s language department, students are strongly encouraged to gain teaching experience in another second language teaching setting.

 Office of Digital Humanities: Students in the Second Language Teaching program may utilize facilities in the HLR for computer-assisted language instruction and research.